webplatform/docs/html/quirks_mode/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Quirks mode is way for some browsers to maintain backward compatibility  with sites designed for older browsers which dont strictly comply with W3C or IETF standards.}}
+{{Summary_Section|Quirks mode is a way for some browsers to maintain backward compatibility with sites designed for older browsers which don't strictly comply with W3C or IETF standards.}}
 {{API_Listing
 |Query=[[Category:Quirks Mode]]
 |Use_page_title=No